gmeks/myUplinkSmartConnect/README.md

 Water heater will heat water when its bellow a certain temprature, without considering price.
 Considering alot of showing and cooking happens around the same time, this means heating water at peak electricity price.

 #### Price based rules (Default)
-This schedule builder simply uses cost, and will schedule heating the water (Consider charting a batteri) when the prices are low.
-Using this method you might end up heating up the water many hours away from using it.
+This schedule builder simply uses cost, and will schedule heating the water (Consider charging a batteri) when the prices are low.
+The main issue with this method is that water heaters loose a fair bit of heat over time, and having realy hot water at 02:00 may not be productive.
+The heat thats lost in the water, basicly gets added to the house as heat ( Simular cost effect as regualar electric heater)

 #### Energi based rules
 This schedule builder is provided configured peak times, and will attemt to use cheapest posible electricity to heat the tank to reach a target energi level in the tank.
+This will use less electricity then Price based rules, but may use it at bit higher price.

 ## Legal